 We arrive at District Thirteen late in the afternoon.

 I don't know what I expected - some subterranean version of the Capitol, I guess - and I'm not sure what to make of what I see.
 The hangar we land in is utilitarian and featureless, and nothing I see as we are walked briskly to the hospital is any different.
 Gray halls, lined with gray doors.
 The people are dressed in gray clothes, except for the medical staff, who wear white shirts.
 We're separated for our examinations.
+Someone takes my bag.
 I lie about who scratched my face, claiming it happened in the fight with the Peacekeepers.
-I doubt Katniss has anything more exotic under her fingernails than they did, at least not after being treated on the hovercraft, and they don't need their reputations built up.
+I doubt Katniss has anything more exotic under her fingernails than they did, at least not after being treated on the hovercraft.
 They examine me for other injuries from the fight and find none.
 I assume I'll be released.

 I'm not.
 Another doctor comes in after and hooks electrodes up to my head.
 He claims to be checking my nerve responses.

 "I don't have any nerve damage," I say.
 "I wasn't in the arena when the forcefield blew."

 "As I understand it, you've found other ways to damage your neural network," he says coldly.

 "Well, I don't see any shrinkage or lesions... yet."
 He scans whatever is coming out of my brain.
 "But there's neuroinflammation, and your dopamine uptake receptors are severely out of balance..."
 I tune out as he describes whatever he has decided I have wrong with me.
 It always boils down to the same thing: Quit drinking.

 "There are pills," I try.
 "And I know, you don't like them here -"

 "They are against the law.
 They may not impair your mental functioning, but they maintain -"

 "Right, I know, they enable the addiction.
 Your guy on the ship told me.
 But if I don't take them, I'll get the shakes.
 Someone in Twelve died from a heart attack during the shakes."